sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 }
 ```

 A nice, 3 line function, what's wrong with it?
-The function combines a lot of responsibilities:
+The problem is the function combines a lot of responsibilities:
 - it knows how to query users from DB
 - it knows what it means to be an adult
 - it knows how to get user name